miservers/miservers.github.io/docs/linux/docker.md

 $ docker exec {options}          // Execute a command inside running  container

 $ docker rm myhttpd2             //Remove a container

+$ docker logs --follow alma3     // Logs of a container
 ~~~

 - **Create Command** : Create a container from a docker image,  without start it.